 Soap and fragrances are the most common triggers of eczema.
 Only use skin care products designed for eczema.
 Many are available on prescription from your doctor or nurse prescriber.

-Read more detailed information below about bathing, moisturising and steroid use.
+Read information about bathing, moisturising and steroid use in the sections below.

 Apps reviewed by Healthify